q-litzler/Hydrodynamic-Simulation/README.md

 #Create map file

-Map file should end with *.mod1* extension and should have the following format:
+Map file should end with *.hds* extension and should have the following format:

 *Resolution*